 Each has its own way of learning things.
 Some would watch videos to follow along.
 Others listen to audiobooks while cooking.
-And I prefer to drink warm tea while reading my favourite book (for the month/week).
+And I prefer to drink warm tea while reading my favourite book (eg. The Alchemist).

 The point is there are different methods of learning using various resources.

 I personally understand and remember a lesson when I write notes and associate one fact to another.
 I like to use a combination of paper, pen, books, and applications.

 So it’s up to you to know yourself.
 Choose a method of learning that fits your personality.

 Some paid for Canadian citizenship practice tests and passed or even had a perfect score.
 The same result is achieved by others who used free study guide.

 My conclusion is, instead of asking how much to spend in terms of money, ask how much energy are you willing to exert to pass the Canadian citizenship test.